ga-wdi-remote/ruby-hw-glitch-rails/readme.md

 **Solution:** Don't worry about it for now, just keep going!

 **&#x1F47E; Glitch?** You forgot to make postgres the db with the `-d` flag?
 If you forget this, `sqlite` will be the default, and we don't want that.
 You could fix this by installing the `pg` gem and altering the `database.yml` file, but since you just made the app it would be easier to start over.
-Delete the app and repeat Part 1, correctly this time!

 **Solution:** Do `rails new` again, and this time use postgresql.